victornery/react-with-firebase/README.md

+> Hey.
+I'm learning about React + Firebase and this is my project.
+Above, it's a default README.md text from create-react-app.
+Nery

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>